+Editor’s Note: The procedure, message and the IE names are FFS

 5.2.4 Energy saving function

-This function enables decreasing energy consumption by indication of cell activation/deactivation or SSB beam activation/deactivation over the Xn interface
+This function enables decreasing energy consumption by indication of cell activation/deactivation, SSB beam activation/deactivation over the Xn interface or enabling the neighbour NG-RAN node(s) to broadcast the UL WUS configuration.

+Editor’s Note: the above sentence is to be further reformulated.